Skip to content

 Reporting Zone:

-When you have set up an admin password you can access data reports showing the job sectors/jobs your students are interested in, their skills, values, subjects they love, course choices, etc. - in the Reporting Zone.
-To get the best data in the reports, your students will need to have registered/be signed in and be 'tagging' the things they are interested in - these will be saved for them in their Career Tools report and be collated as group and individual reports for you to see.
+With an admin password you can also access data reports showing the job sectors/jobs your students are interested in, their skills, values, subjects they love and course choices.
+To get the best data in the reports, your students will need to have registered/be signed in and be saving things they are interested in to their Career Tools.

 If you are using the Pathway Planner triage tool you will access all results, data reports and tracking tools through the Reporting Zone.